-EMS 201 Introduction to Advanced EMS Practice (3 credits)
+EMS 201 Introduction to Advanced EMS Practice

-This course introduces students to the preparatory information needed to work in the paramedic field.
-Topics include the roles and responsibilities of the paramedic, the well being of the paramedic, illness and injury prevention, medical and legal issues, ethics, general principles of pathophysiology, pharmacology, venous access and medication administration, therapeutic communications and life span development.
+(3 credits) This course introduces students to the preparatory information needed to work as advanced EMS providers.
+Topics include the roles, responsibilities and well being of the EMT-I and EMT-P, illness and injury prevention, medical and legal issues, ethics, general principles of pathophysiology, pharmacology, venous access and medication administration, therapeutic communications, life span development and airway management.
 Three lecture hours per week.
 Prerequisite: permission of the dean.
 Usually offered in the summer.

-EMS 210 Patient Assessment and Advanced Airway Techniques (3 credits) This course provides students with patient assessment skills needed to appropriately assess, triage and treat patients with medical, traumatic and emotional injuries and illnesses, as well as advanced techniques in airway maintenance.
+EMS 207 Patient Assessment and Trauma Emergencies I (3 credits) This course provides students with patient assessment skills needed to appropriately assess, triage and treat patients with medical, traumatic and emotional injuries and illnesses.
 One and one-half lecture hours and six laboratory/clinical hours per week.
 Prerequisite: EMS 201 with a grade of "C" or better or permission of the dean.
 Laboratory fee: \$55.
+Insurance: \$52.
 Usually offered in the fall.